 Role description and person specification

-Examiners join the Board which is responsible for ensuring that the examination meets the needs of the approved radiology training curriculum and meet standards set by the GMC.
+Examiners join the committee which is responsible for ensuring that the examination meets the needs of the approved radiology training curriculum and meet standards set by the GMC.

 Examiners have a range of responsibilities including:

 - Writing, reviewing and editing single-best-answer questions, ensuring that they are based on the approved curriculum

 - Selecting questions to make up papers as required and checking that each paper appropriately assesses knowledge across the curriculum